Adapting Innovative Solutions in Agriculture

 How do I apply for this program?

-· Applications are accepted by email (include scanned copy of the signed ‘Part G Statement of Certification’) OR by mail (include original signed ‘Part G Statement of Certification’).
+· Applications are accepted by email (include scanned copy of the signed ‘Part G Statement of Certification’) OR by mail (include original signed by hand ‘Part G Statement of Certification’).
 Please see the Application final page for details.
-Sign Part G by hand.
+Please name the application in a format such as: ADP.LegalApplicantName.First3WordsProjectTitle.MonthYear.

 For more information